 “As more and more enterprises embrace IoT technologies in their infrastructure and applications, their businesses' IoT dependency deepens.
 Without the forethought of built-in security, they would not be able to escape the fate of being the primary target of bad guys.
 Therefore, IoT security must be taken seriously by everyone from now on.
 We need to anticipate attacks as opposed to being reactive to them.”

-Protect Machine Identities
+Manage and Protect Machine Identities

 Virtually all security breaches, whether human- or machine-based, involve a fake identity, Xie continues.
 The Z-Shave hack shows that “these IoT devices cannot efficiently build a trust relationship among themselves.”